ortus-boxlang/boxlang-docs/extra-credit/dependency-injection.md

 /**
  * Locates, Creates, Injects and Configures an object model instance *
- * @name The mapping name or CFC instance path to try to build up
+ * @name The mapping name or class instance path to try to build up
  * @dsl The dsl string to use to retrieve the instance model object, mutually exclusive with 'name
  * @initArguments The constructor structure of arguments to passthrough when initializing the instance
  * @initArguments.doc_generic struct